TrustViking/bot_swords/README.md

 ## Description

-Bot Swords is a Telegram bot developed as a part of the international project CREATIVE SOCIETY.
-The bot aims to replace stop words in titles with the ultimate goal of upholding the value that "Human Life is the Highest Value".
-The CREATIVE SOCIETY project unites people from over 180 countries on a voluntary basis to transition to a new societal format where human life is the utmost priority.
+Bot Swords is a Telegram bot developed as part of the international CREATIVE SOCIETY project.
+The bot is designed to replace stop words in video titles.
+The CREATIVE SOCIETY project unites people from more than 180 countries on a voluntary basis to transition from a consumerist societal format to a new, creative one where human life is the highest value.

 ## Key Features